-Research and production of a model for inserting “critical moments” in popular violent games.Those are small changes in the script of the game, which surprise the players, creating opportunities to react differently to a given situation.
+This project aims to research, understand and produce a model for the implementation of critical moments within the narrative of popular violent games.Those are small changes in the script of the game, which surprise the players, creating opportunities to react differently to a given situation.
 Critical moments should induce the player to take a different, more pro-social, course of action.

-In face the rise of reported hate-crimes, right-wing extremism and acts of terrorism in Europe and beyond, can new media be used as a tool to counteract violence and promote behaviour change?
+In face of the rise of reported hate-crimes, right-wing extremism and acts of terrorism in Europe and beyond, can new media be used as a tool to counteract violence and promote behaviour change?

 Would that still be possible when targeting (potential) perpetrators?

-Those are some of the questions that Radio La Benevolencija HTF, an NGO with over 12 years experience in the field of behavioural change media campaigns, have been busy with.
+These are some of the questions that Radio La Benevolencija HTF, an NGO with over 12 years experience in the field of behavioural change media campaigns, have been busy with.

 self as ‘targets’ and expecting hostile behaviour from others, can contribute to an increase in violent behaviour in gamers playing violent games.
 Exactly how games contribute to human behaviour is contested, but in the words of Kaufman and his colleagues: “the fact they exert some influence on people in some way is beyond question”.